-2.3 Matching

-There are no search frictions in this economy, only the frictions caused by idiosyncratic heterogeneity.
+2.3.
+Matching There are no search frictions in this economy, only the frictions caused by idiosyncratic heterogeneity.
 Suppose there are M(t) jobs and E(t) employed workers, each in a productive match with one job, at time t.
 Also assume none of the U(t) = L - E(t) unemployed workers has a productive match with any of the V(t) = M(t) - E(t) vacant jobs.
 If no jobs enter and no jobs leave, the matching between workers and jobs is unchanged.
 If a firm creates a new job, it is filled if it has a productive match with at least one unemployed worker; if it has more than one, we assume it hires the worker who has been unemployed the longest.1 Otherwise the job is vacant.
 Conversely, suppose a job exits.
 If it was vacant, the matching between workers and jobs is unchanged.
 Otherwise, if the displaced worker has at least one productive match among the vacancies, she immediately takes the job that has been open the longest.
 If she has no productive match, she becomes unemployed.
-Note that this behavior ensures that at almost every instant, no unemployed worker has a productive match with a vacant job.
+Note that this behavior ensures that at almost every instant, no unemployed worker has a productive match with a 1Our assumption that an entering firm hires the worker who has been unemployed the longest has a small effect on our quantitative conclusions; see Section 3.3.
+The assumption that a newly-unemployed worker takes the job that has been vacant the longest turns out to be irrelevant. vacant job.

 To implement this matching behavior, we require a complete ordering over jobs based on the time that they were created.
 If two or more jobs were created at the same instant, as may happen after a positive productivity shock, we assume the order of the jobs is determined by a coin flip.
 We show that the outcome of the coin flip affects the probability that each job is later subsequently filled and the wage that it pays if it is filled; however, these effects offset so the coin flip does not affect the expected profitability of the job.
 Finally, we note that, although this matching behavior ensures that unemployed workers and job vacancies never have a productive match, breaking up existing matches and rematching workers and jobs would often reduce unemployment and vacancies.
 For example, suppose there are two workers and one job.
 Both workers can productively match with the job, but it is held by worker 1.
 Now a new job enters and has a productive match with worker 1 but not with worker 2.
 Under our assumption, worker 1 stays matched with the old job while worker 2 is unemployed and the new job is vacant.
 Reallocating worker 1 to the new job would free the old job for worker 2.
 We assume that this cannot happen, perhaps reflecting some unmodeled turnover cost or job-specific human capital.

-2.4 Aggregate Shock

-We focus on a single type of aggregate shock, fluctuations in aggregate productivity p(t), but our analytical results extend to fluctuations in other parameters.
-Assume where y(t) is a jump variable lying on a finite grid:
+Back 2.4.
+Aggregate Shock We focus on a single type of aggregate shock, fluctuations in aggregate productivity p(t), but our analytical results extend to fluctuations in other parameters.
+Assume $$p(t) = p{y(t)} = \exp y(t) + (1 - \exp y(t))\underline{p}$$ (1) where y(t) is a jump variable lying on a finite grid:

-$$p(t) = p{y(t)} = \exp y(t) + (1 - \exp y(t))\underline{p}$$ (1)